1930s Fonts & Typography: Art Deco & Beyond

 Book Design: From Tradition to Innovation

 While magazines moved into modernism, book design in the 1930s refocused on classic typography.
-Designers turned to the inspiration of the Renaissance in creating layouts where harmony and proportion reigned.
+Designers drew inspiration from the Renaissance in creating layouts where harmony and proportion prevailed.

 Characteristics of the 1930s book design: